The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Model

 \subsection{Overview}

 For the efficient generation of jet events, the \textsc{jetscape} framework provides an option to embed a single hard scattering event from a nucleon-nucleon collision into a heavy-ion collision event using a pre-generated space-time background profile of the QGP medium.
 In the JETSCAPEv3.5 AA22 tune, we employ the background medium profile obtained from event-by-event calculations of $(2+1)$-dimensional [$(2+1)$-D] free-streaming pre-equilibrium evolution~\cite{Liu:2015nwa}, followed by viscous hydrodynamic evolution using $(2+1)$-D \textsc{vishnu}~\cite{Shen:2014vra} and hadronic scattering and decay simulated by \textsc{urqmd}~\cite{Bass:1998ca, Bleicher:1999xi}, with fluctuating initial conditions from \textsc{trento}~\cite{Moreland:2014oya}.
-Here the best-fit parametrization, determined through maximum a posteriori (MAP) from Bayesian methods~\cite{Bernhard:2019bmu} applied to observables measured at the LHC, is used.
-In jet simulations, high-energy partons are generated according to the hard process settings described later in Subsection~\ref{Section:InitialHard}, and then these partons evolve into parton showers.
-In the multistage setup of \textsc{matter}$+$\textsc{lbt}, these partons are initially subjected to virtuality-ordered splitting while incorporating medium effects in the \textsc{matter} module~\cite{Majumder:2013re,Cao:2017qpx}.
-The partons then undergo successive parton splittings, rapidly reducing their virtuality.
+Here, the best-fit parametrization, determined through maximum \textit{a posteriori} (MAP) from Bayesian methods~\cite{Bernhard:2019bmu} applied to observables measured at the LHC, is used.

+In jet simulations, high-energy partons are generated according to the hard process settings described later in Sec.~\ref{Section:InitialHard}, and then these partons evolve into parton showers.
+In the multistage setup of \textsc{matter}$+$\textsc{lbt}, partons are initially subjected to splittings driven primarily by their large virtualities, with minor medium effects incorporated in the \textsc{matter} module~\cite{Majumder:2013re,Cao:2017qpx}.
+In \textsc{matter}, the splittings are simulated in a virtuality-ordered manner, while the space-time trajectory of the shower is constructed by estimating the formation time via the uncertainty principle and sequentially determining the splitting locations.
 The description of the splittings for a parton in the \textsc{matter} module is terminated when its virtuality becomes sufficiently small, approximately on par with the accumulated transverse momentum gain via scatterings in the medium.
-This termination is attributed to the applicable limit of a model that relies on virtuality as the primary mechanism for branching.
+This termination is attributed to the applicable limit of a model that relies on virtuality as the primary mechanism for partonic splittings.
 The partons with reduced virtuality are then transferred to the \textsc{lbt} module~\cite{Wang:2013cia,He:2015pra,Cao:2016gvr}, which simulates elastic and inelastic scatterings with medium constituents based on kinetic theory with the on-shell approximation.

 In the \textsc{jetscape} framework, this virtuality-based switching between the \textsc{matter} and \textsc{lbt} modules is performed bidirectionally at a parton-by-parton level using a switching parameter denoted as $Q^2_{\mathrm{sw}}$.
 If the parton's virtuality $Q^2 = p^\mu p_\mu - m^2$ drops below $Q^2_{\mathrm{sw}}$, it is transferred from \textsc{matter} to \textsc{lbt}, and it returns to \textsc{matter} when the virtuality exceeds $Q^2_{\mathrm{sw}}$ again or when it exits the QGP medium boundary at a temperature $T_{c} = 0.16$~GeV.
 Below $T_{c}$, \textsc{matter} performs vacuum-like splitting down to the cutoff scale $Q_{\mathrm{min}}^2 = 1~{\mathrm{GeV}}^2$ without any medium effects.
 Throughout this study, the switching parameter is set to $Q^2_{\mathrm{sw}}=4~{\mathrm{GeV}}^2$ ($Q_{\mathrm{sw}}=2~{\mathrm{GeV}}$).